spine/spine-rails/README.md

 ## Example Usage

-Created a new rails 3.1 application called `blog`.
+Created a new Rails 3.1 application called `blog`.

     rails new blog